cloudogu/k8s-security-demos/Readme.md

 * `create-clusters.sh` that creates the cluster(s) on GKE to run the demos on and a
 * `README.md` that contains the steps of the demo

 Note that the scripts also create entries to your `/etc/hosts`.

 You can delete the cluster and those entries once you're done using the `delete-clusters.sh` script.

-In total 3 Clusters are created with a total of 4 `n1-standard-2` nodes.
-If you left them running for a whole months this would total in about 200$.
+All Demos run inside the same cluster, except the RBAC Demo that requires another one (without RBAC).

-However, for just a quick create, demo, delete action this should be much cheaper.
+For just a quick create, demo, delete action the cost should be < 10$.
-While creating those demos the total cost was about 10$.
+The total infra cost for initially creating these demos was about 10$.

 # Credentials